- The Texas Military Forces is comprised of the Texas Army National Guard, Texas Air National Guard, and the Texas State Guard.

-- The Texas Legislature should expand and formalize the Texas A&M Corps to other state colleges and otherwise formalize the normative commissioning process of state troops via this system.
+- The Texas Legislature should expand and formalize the Texas A&M Corps to other state colleges for the normative commissioning process of officers in the Texas Military Forces.

 - Many youth-auxiliaries such as Civil Air Patrol and Junior ROTC provide valuable venues for educating young people about civil defense, signal and communication, flight and boat operation.
 Students in such programs develop self-confidence and a solid military bearing.
 Texas should establish and encourage a comprehensive youth auxiliary for the Texas Military Forces, and encourage that chapters be established in Texas High Schools.

 - Texas should support and encourage participation in state military forces including but not limited to:

 - Opening up the purchase of state insurance to any active Texas Guard members.
 This would not be free to participants but could actually reduce the costs by adding a population of healthy soldiers to the plan.
 State troops would worry less about holding a certain type of job simply to have access to health insurance, and instead pursue careers that make them more accommodating to state active duty deployments.